dr-jam/ObserverExercise/README.md

 ### 1.1: The Pikmini.
 Always watching, always changing.

-This portion of the stage will require modification to the `ColorWatcher.cs` and `MiniController.cs`.
+This portion of the stage will require modification to the `ColorWatcher.cs` and `MiniController.cs` scripts.

 In order to have the Pikmini change `Color`, the Pikmini must be watching the `ColorBinding` asset.